hahaharsh7/assignment/README.md

 # Assignment - fetch and print data
-Create a virtual environment and activate it - `python3 -m venv env`
+1. Create a virtual environment -
+`python3 -m venv env`
+2. Activate the environment -
+for mac/linux - `source env/bin/activate` windows - `env\Scripts\activate`
+3. Enter the location of you chromedriver to have it running